jcescobarn/jcescobarn/README.md

 I'm an **IT professional** passionate about automation, cloud architecture, and building scalable and secure solutions.
 I have solid experience optimizing software development workflows and leading DevSecOps initiatives in AWS and Azure environments.

-I specialize in **Infrastructure as Code**, automated deployments, containerization, Kubernetes orchestration, and security best practices from the ground up.
+I work in **Infrastructure as Code**, automated deployments, containerization, Kubernetes orchestration, and security best practices from the ground up.
 I enjoy building robust, efficient, and standards-compliant solutions.

 ---